richardhenyash/artofnht/TESTING.md

 The [About](about.html) and [Contact](contact.html) pages both passed validation without errors or warnings.

 ### Custom CSS Styling ###
-[Custom CSS styling](./assets/css/style.css) was validated using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/).
+[Custom CSS styling](./assets/css/style.css) was validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 2 errors were reported on a redundant class.
 The class was removed and the code was re-validated, and passed with no errors.
 12 warnings were generated.
 4 of the warnings related to the background color being set the same as the border color for the about page image.
 This issue was rectified.
 The remaining 8 warnings are due to the vendor specific fade-in animation rules